Group Sequential Design with Posterior and Posterior Predictive Probabilities: Introduction

+Even when Bayesian posterior summaries inform decision making, sample sizes and decision thresholds are often chosen to control the frequentist error probabilities of sequential designs.
+Clinical regulators require strict control of error probabilities \citep{fda2019adaptive}, but the frequentist error probabilities of Bayesian designs are of much broader interest (see e.g., \citet{jenkins2011power, deng2024metric}).
+Sample sizes and decision thresholds that approximately attain criteria for the frequentist error rates of Bayesian GSDs could be chosen using numeric quadrature \citep{armitage1969repeated, jennison1999group}.
+However, such methods rely on asymptotic normal approximations that are unsuitable when using informative prior distributions, a feature increasingly incorporated into Bayesian clinical trials and GSDs more generally \citep{fda2026bayesian}.

-\citet{wang2002simulation} proposed a general framework to determine suitable sample sizes and decision thresholds that uses Monte Carlo simulation to estimate error probabilities of Bayesian designs.
-This computational approach estimates sampling distributions of posterior summaries by simulating many iterations of an experiment according to a particular data generation process. \citet{gubbiotti2011bayesian} defined two methodologies for specifying the data generation process; the conditional approach uses fixed values for the data generating parameters and the predictive approach accommodates uncertainty in these values.
+\citet{wang2002simulation} proposed a flexible framework to determine suitable sample sizes and decision thresholds that uses Monte Carlo simulation to estimate error probabilities of Bayesian designs.
+This computational approach accounts for informative priors and small-sample deviations from asymptotic results by estimating sampling distributions of posterior summaries through simulating many iterations of an experiment according to a particular data generation process. \citet{gubbiotti2011bayesian} defined two methodologies for specifying the data generation process; the conditional approach uses fixed values for the data generating parameters and the predictive approach accommodates uncertainty in these values.
 With either approach, the repeated estimation of joint sampling distributions across the stages of a sequential design requires substantial computing resources.
-A general and efficient method for group sequential design with posterior and posterior predictive probabilities would make these designs more accessible to practitioners.
+A general and efficient method for GSD with posterior and posterior predictive probabilities would make these designs more accessible to practitioners.